Kapiainen/SublimePapyrus/README.md

   - ***batch_compilation_warning***: Shows a warning in the scenario where batch building would involve compiling scripts in one of the folders that have been defined in the relevant module's import folders setting.
 Default: True

+  - ***open_script_split_paths***: Determines whether or not to split the paths to the scripts listed in the panel, which the *Open script* command brings up, into file and folder name.
+The full path to a script may get cut off if it is long enough.
+Splitting the path makes it easier to see the name of the script even when the full path is long.
+Not splitting the path allows for filtering scripts based on the contents of the folder path in addition to the script name.
+Default: True

 - Build settings specific to each module
   - ***compiler***: The path to the compiler executable.